 Last Friday night, while you were out celebrating the weekend, I was precariously dangling my head and shoulders off the side of my bed, desperately massaging coconut oil into my scalp and rereading a Reddit thread about natural ways to make your hair grow overnight.

 You see, several days earlier, I'd woken up and been struck by inspiration.
-Today, I'd decided, would be the day I cut my hair short for the first time since third grade.
-Armed with this photo of Miranda Kerr's recently cropped locks, I'd spontaneously called a chic salon in SoHo that came recommended and booked an appointment for that same afternoon.
+Today, I'd decided, would be the day I cut my hair short for the first time since primary school.
+Armed with this photo of Miranda Kerr's cropped locks, I'd spontaneously called a chic salon that came recommended and booked an appointment for that same afternoon.
 Buh-bye, hair.

 To truly comprehend the gravity of this decision, you must understand that I've been mostly satisfied with exactly the same haircut for nearly 20 years.
 I don't have layers, bangs, or anything else one could reasonably call a "style" but have always loved my locks blunt, very lengthy, and naturally wavy.
 I've briefly considered short hair before but never for more than a day or two, and I've always woken up the following morning thankful I didn't go through with the chop.
 So asking for a sharply angled lob was truly out of character.